CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 a single collection, regardless of whether the value came from an attribute, texture or varying.

+Feature IDs are represented as a GLSL `int`, though in WebGL 1 this has a couple
+limitations:

+- Above `2^24`, values may have a loss of precision since WebGL 1 implements `highp int` as a floating point value.
+- Ideally the type would be `uint` but this is not available until WebGL 2

 ### 3D Tiles 1.0 Batch IDs

 In 3D Tiles 1.0, the same concept of identifying features within a primitive